ArticOff/Bread/bin/README.md

 # Bread file

 The Bread file is an .elf file that only works on Linux distros.
+The .elf is in a old version, i recommend you to recompile it to avoid bugs or instability.
+Or just wait for an update with the executables gived.

 ## Windows